-36 What are the most significant legal, regulatory and market practice developments and trends in private M&A transactions during the past 12 months in your jurisdiction?
+What are the most significant legal, regulatory and market practice developments and trends in private M&A transactions during the past 12 months in your jurisdiction?

-The Turkish M&A market has recently seen a surge in inbound and domestic technology deals.
+Over the past several years, the Turkish M&A market has seen a surge in inbound and domestic technology deals.
 Funds and strategic players are both active in this space.